 The head of congregation is required to attend to the health of the congregation, in addition to personal wellness.
 It is the responsibility of the head of congregation to assure that the congregation articulates its values and mission and sets appropriate goals.
-This focus provides a basis for mutual ministry review.
-Diocesan resources are available to assist in this process.
+This focus can provide a basis for mutual ministry review.
+Many congregations begin with the Holy Cow!
+Congregational Assessment Tool.
+The Mission Amplification team can connect you with resources for this work.